-The Remis roof lights incorporate a separate sliding flyscreen and night blind which can operate even if the ventilator is open.
-To open the large roof light, release the handle and wind until the required position is reached.
-To open the smaller roof light, release the catch and push upwards until one of the holding positions is reached.
+The Remis roof lights incorporate a separate sliding flyscreen and night blind which can operate even if the ventilator is left open To open the large roof light, release the handle and wind until the required position is reached.
+To open the small ventilator, release the catch and push upwards until one of the holding positions is reached.

-Seitz Roof Light
+Seitz Roof Lights

-The Seitz roof light is operated by a rotating handle, which means it can be opened to any required position.
-It incorporates a separate sliding flyscreen and night blind which can operate even if the ventilator is open.
+The Seitz roof lights are operated by a rotating handle, which means they can be opened to any required position.
+They incorporate a separate sliding flyscreen and night blind which can operate even if the ventilator is open.